jparr721/colaco/docs/backend.md

 Then go to the `frontend.md` doc to run the front-end.
 For development, the go api uses the incredible `air` tool to get hot-reloading of the api, to run it, you just need to `cd colaco-server` and run `air -c air.conf` and it'll start right up (after you run `cp .env.example .env`).

 ## Recipes
+`YOUR_AUTH_TOKEN` is the uuid associated with your account in the browser cookies.

 #### Promos
 Make a Promo